XML DOM API

 The case just described is simple, but rare.
 More often, you really have to incorporate some logic into your model.
 Then nothing except Java code helps you.
 And it will.
 Add the desired methods to your interface, then create an abstract class implementing the interface, and implement there only methods that you added manually and that are not directly connected to your XML model.
 Note that the class should have a constructor with no arguments.

-com.intellij.dom.implementation and DOM will generate at run-time the class that not only implements the needed interface, but also extends your abstract class.
+com.intellij.dom.implementation extension point and DOM will generate at run-time the class that not only implements the needed interface, but also extends your abstract class.

 Models Across Multiple Files

 Many frameworks require a set of XML configuration files ("fileset") to work as one model, so resolving/navigation works across all related DOM files.
 Depending on implementation/plugin, providing filesets implicitly (using existing framework's setup in a project) or via user configuration (usually via dedicated

 DomModel.
 Usually you will want to add searcher/utility methods to work with your

 DOM elements can be stubbed, so (costly) access to XML/PSI is not necessary (see Indexing and PSI Stubs for similar feature for custom languages).
 Performance relevant elements, tag or attribute getters can simply be annotated with

 @com.intellij.util.xml.Stubbed.
 Set and increase

 @Stubbed annotations usage in your DOM hierarchy to trigger proper rebuilding of Stubs during indexing.